Alaska Nurse Practice Act: Facility Guide

 4. Submit proof of employment or competency requirements.

-More information about licensure renewal can be found on the Alaska Board of Nursing’s website.
+More information on how to renew an Alaska nursing license can be found on the state’s board of nursing website.

-Alaska nurse practitioner scope of practice guidelines are referenced in 12 AAC 44.430 of the NPA.
+Alaska nurse practitioner scope of practice guidelines are referenced in 12 AAC 44.430 of the regulations supporting the NPA.
 Nurse practitioners are generally expected to follow established guidelines from professional nursing associations recognized by the board.

-Delegation Rules Rules on what nursing professionals can and cannot delegate are outlined in 12 AAC 44.950 of the NPA.
+Delegation Rules Rules on what nursing professionals can and cannot delegate are outlined in 12 AAC 44.950.
 In general, a licensed nurse may delegate nursing duties to other staff, including unlicensed assistive personnel, under the following conditions:

 • The duty is within the scope of practice of the delegating nurse.